wbteve/stream-plot/README.md

 ---------

 When the plot figure is in focus, the following shortcuts may be used.
+The entire list of available shortcuts may be seen by pressing 'h' when the window is in focus.

 - 'a' - Toggle auto-focus
-- 's' - Save the last n samples into a csv file ( yet to be implemented )
+- 'd' - Save the last n samples into a csv file
-- 'd' - Save all buffered samples ( yet to be implemented )
+- 'f' - Save all buffered samples
 - 'm' - Change marker style ( yet to be implemented )